 “That child obviously had needs way beyond the original reason he came to the Emergency Department,” said Dr. Drendel.
 “The screening may have saved his life.”

 Nationwide, 90 percent of kids who visit an emergency department go to a general facility that provides the majority of care to adults.
 “The beauty of our pediatric-focused Emergency Department is that we only see kids, so we focus our efforts on always doing what’s best for them,” said Dr. Drendel.
-That’s one reason Children’s Hospital of Wisconsin has implemented the ASQ screening.
+That’s one reason Children’s Wisconsin has implemented the ASQ screening.

 “This screening offers families one more way for kids with mental health struggles to be identified and to get the help they need,” said Dr. Drendel.

-Emergency department suicide screening is just one way that Children’s Hospital of Wisconsin is caring for kids’ mental and behavioral health.
+Emergency department suicide screening is just one way that Children’s Wisconsin is caring for kids’ mental and behavioral health.
 Our primary care offices are using a depression screening tool to catch early signs of depression and anxiety before kids reach the crisis level.
-And a team is developing other screening tools so that every child –– in every Children’s Hospital of Wisconsin clinic –– will soon have their mental health “vital signs” checked as a normal part of their visit.
+And a team is developing other screening tools so that every child –– in every Children’s Wisconsin clinic –– will soon have their mental health “vital signs” checked as a normal part of their visit.

-“Ultimately, our goal is to support every child, at every stage, so that we help kids stay mentally and physically healthy, and prevent crisis,” said Amy Herbst, vice president of Mental and Behavioral Health at Children’s Hospital of Wisconsin.
+“Ultimately, our goal is to support every child, at every stage, so that we help kids stay mentally and physically healthy, and prevent crisis,” said Amy Herbst, vice president of Mental and Behavioral Health at Children’s Wisconsin.
 “In the meantime we must meet kids and families where they are, and that includes this important intervention work in our Emergency Department.”